Parent PLUS Loan

 End of upfront interest rebate on Federal Direct Stafford and PLUS Loans

 Budget Control Act of 2011 Summary: In the past, borrowers received an up-front rebate on loan fees.
 The new law eliminates the up-front origination fee rebate on all Stafford and PLUS loans.
-These loans will now be assessed the full 1% fee on Stafford loans and the 4% fee on the Parent PLUS/Graduate PLUS loans, which will be deducted from each loan disbursement.
+These loans will now be assessed the full fee amount on Stafford loans and Parent PLUS/Graduate PLUS loans, which will be deducted from each loan disbursement.

 The following is true of all Parent PLUS Loans:

 - FAFSA is required

 - The PARENT is responsible for repayment of this loan

 - A net origination fee of 4.2040% will be charged